 With an acceptance rate of 6.5%, admission to Princeton is extremely competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the top of your class, and have an SAT score of close to 1600, or an ACT score of around 35.

 Not quite there?
 You still have a chance of getting in, but it’s in the single digits.
+To better your chances on getting admitted into a college of this calibur, check out our ACT prep course or SAT prep course.
 Let’s take a closer look at Princeton admission statistics.

 Princeton Admissions Statistics